shapoco/shapofont/README.md

 1. Create a canvas of appropriate size with a black background.
 2. Design your glyphs in white.
 3. Draw a red line (**position marker**) of the same width at the bottom of each glyph.
+4. Save the image as `design.png`.
-4. In a file called `shapofont.json5`, list the characters contained in the image.
+5. In a JSON5 file `shapofont.json5`, list the characters contained in the image.

 ![](./img/how_to_design.svg)